Pack3tL0ss/clearpass-api-scripts/README.md

 > One key note, to ssh from pfSense to my NAS.
 Certificate Authentication is in use, so no password has to be sent, which allows the remote command to run from this script without prompt.

->The PushBullet Notification is redundant in the case of ClearPass, but I have other certificates that also use this same script.
+> The PushBullet Notification is redundant in the case of ClearPass, but I have other certificates that also use this same script.
 That piece is obviously optional.

-You can also run this script manually: `./cppm-certsync.py`
+You can also run this script manually: `./cppm-certsync.py`  _(Once you've activated the venv `source venv/bin/activate` Linux/Mac or `venv\Scripts\activate` Windows)_

 ------